Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 Like, I'm glad we're sort of here.

 I am saying the thing it sounds like I am saying to be very, very clear.
+Right.

 I think in a place like Nebraska, you should try to run some pro-life Democrats.

-I wish people, instead of saying that an expressive or strategic question in politics was betraying or abandoning the people we wish to protect, I wish what we said was we lost power in a way that allowed Donald Trump to drive the Supreme Court to a 6-3 Republican majority.
+I wish people, instead of saying that an expressive or strategic question in politics, was betraying or abandoning the people we wish to protect, I wish what we said was we lost power in a way that allowed Donald Trump to drive the Supreme Court to a 6-3 Republican majority.

 And that majority overturned Roe v.
+Wade.

+It overturned Roe v.
 Wade and actually abandoned all these people.

-Actually fucked them over.
+Actually fucked them over, right?

-it is
+It is

-part of I think
+part of i think

 Like at his heart, we did not think he was opposed to it.

+But he was playing politics.
 That playing of politics allowed him to name Supreme Court justices, and that led to the decision that created a constitutional right to same-sex marriage.

-And I am saying that that kind of playing politics is needed.
+And I am saying that that kind of playing politics

 I can give you an example from the other side, by the way, too.
+Yeah, go for it.

 Brother, if you know what my position was during the election about Palestine, about Gaza, Kamala Harris

 was running to be the first black woman to be president of the United States.
+You cannot imagine how animated black folks were about that.

 And some would argue the base of the Democratic Party, black women.
+You know what I mean?
+We're going to see this thing.

 She was not taking a position that I thought was particularly moral.